 Our Criminal Justice Program

 A bachelor’s degree in criminal justice is the standard for advancement in law enforcement, corrections, homeland security, emergency management and related areas.
-Most law enforcement jurisdictions require a bachelor’s degree as entry level into the profession.
+Most law enforcement jurisdictions require a bachelor’s degree as entry-level into the profession.
 The BA in CJ gives the student a well-rounded background for many careers in law enforcement or criminal justice.
-The Forensic Track gives students an edge when looking for careers in the forensic sciences either in the laboratory or in crime scene investigation.

 Opportunities in public service and law enforcement are growing rapidly, and higher education is the key to achieving greater earning potential and command level positions.